-Ecology also suggest a Construction and Environmental Management Plan (CEMP) be produced to take each protected species into consideration prior, during and post development, which the Ecologist is content can be secured through condition.
+WCC Ecology have suggested a Construction and Environmental Management Plan (CEMP) be produced to take protected species into consideration prior, during and post development, which the Ecologist is content can be secured through condition.
 The detailed design of the development at reserved matters stage will also provide an opportunity to secure protection and mitigation.

 WCC Ecology require biodiversity gain, which is promoted in the NPPF.
 If biodiversity is lost then this should be compensated appropriately.
-Generally amenity grassland, sport pitches and play areas are not considered to contribute to good quality habitat to compensate loss and it is considered that this can be off set if the land area to the east of the site is proposed to be enhanced within the application site boundary.
-A biodiversity offsetting scheme can be secured as part of a S106 legal agreement.
+Generally amenity grassland, sport pitches and play areas are not considered to contribute to good quality habitat to compensate loss.
+The Ecologist questions the submitted biodiversity calculation and recommends that either more compensation on site is provided to reduce bio-diversity loss or an off-setting scheme is agreed.
+Either option can be successfully secured as part of a S106 legal agreement.